-Where practical, federal land management agencies should provide public visitation opportunities to designated public use cultural and archeological sites while providing sufficient site protection.
+Federal land management agencies should provide public visitation opportunities to cultural and archeological sites while providing sufficient site protection.

-Federal and state agencies will not jeopardize private property rights or existing land uses, such as oil and gas extraction, mining, logging and harvesting of forest products, road maintenance, and grazing, through the protection of cultural and archeological sites.
-This can be accomplished by carefully assessing the sensitivity and importance of the site relative to the economic and cultural impacts associated with land management decisions based around cultural and archeological sites in the county.
+- Federal and state agencies will not jeopardize private property rights or existing land uses, such as oil and gas exploration, mining, logging and harvesting of forest products, - road maintenance, and grazing, through the protection of cultural and archeological sites. - 45 This can be accomplished by carefully assessing the sensitivity and importance of the site - relative to the economic and cultural impacts associated with land management decisions based around cultural and archeological sites in the county.
 Sublette County realizes there can be a balance of existing uses and the need to protect cultural sites.

-Potential adverse effects to significant and high quality cultural resources will be managed to the extent possible through avoidance and confidentiality of location before other protections are considered.
+Potential adverse effects to significant and high quality cultural resources will be other protections are considered.